Special Announcement: Severe Weather Preparedness Week – 4/27/20 through 5/1/20 and Prior March Flood Preparedness Week Public Info Statements

 Hello to all…

-SKYWARN Self-Activation will monitor the severe weather potential for Friday Afternoon and Evening.
-Another coordination message will be posted by 1030 AM Friday Morning.
-Below is the NWS Boston/Norton Hazardous Weather Outlook, Enhanced Hazardous Weather Outlook, Area Forecast Discussion and SPC Day-2 Convective Outlook:
+SKYWARN Self-Activation with Amateur Radio Call-Up Nets are likely Monday for the strong to damaging winds and strong to severe thunderstorm and excessive rainfall potential.
+Another coordination message will be posted by 1030 PM Sunday Evening.
+Below is the NWS Boston/Norton High Wind Watch Statement, Hazardous Weather Outlook, Enhanced Hazardous Weather Outlook and Excessive Rainfall Outlook:

 NWS Boston/Norton Hazardous Weather Outlook: